ltw-webdev-javascript/curriculum/javascript-events.md

         text: |
           Since the element that’s being clicked on is an `<a>` tag, we know that it has some default functionality.
 The `<a>` tags purpose is to direct a user to another page.

-          When we write Javascript, we have complete control over everything.
+          When we write JavaScript, we have complete control over everything.
 By using `e.preventDefault()` we can stop the link from doing what it normally does and instead do what we want.
     js_hidden: |
       <script src="https://cdnjs.cloudflare.com/ajax/libs/jquery/3.2.1/jquery.min.js"></script>